The Big Game (rugby union): Men's fixture

+Women's friendly

 Big Game 13

 Pending developments with the COVID-19 pandemic, Big Game 13 was planned to be held in spring 2021.
 The game never came to fruition and Harlequins would instead return to Twickenham twice the following season.
+Big Game 13 was the first time that Harlequins Women had played a Premier 15s match at Twickenham Stadium.